 It is depended on the type of LPN to RN Program and at the state level.

-According to Broward schools in the state of Florida, the general LPN to RN program takes 5 semesters in length.
+According to Broward schools in Florida, the general LPN to RN program takes 5 semesters.
 Each semester is about 4 months.
 Part-time LPN to RN is 10 semesters in length.
 They don’t have any RN online classes.
 It is best to contact many schools that you can and ask if they have any LPN to RN online programs.
-If they do also ask if they would allow you to get your hands-on at the local clinics where you are.
+If they do, also ask if they would allow you to get your hands on it at the local clinics where you are.

 What is a registered nurse (RN)?